The short and truthful answer to “How much will this cost?” is: it depends.

 Being charged with an intoxication offense does not mean you are guilty, or that a jury will convict you.
 An expert defense lawyer can bring knowledge and expertise to vet law enforcement's claims and counter the prosecution's arguments.

-At the Neal Davis Law Firm, we are certified experts in administering and evaluating the roadside sobriety tests that officers perform on those suspected of intoxication, and we know that the machines and tests used to determine blood-alcohol content can be faulty or produce unreliable readings that are inadmissible in court.
+At the Neal Davis Law Firm, we are experienced in administering and evaluating the roadside sobriety tests that officers perform on those suspected of intoxication, and we know that the machines and tests used to determine blood-alcohol content can be faulty or produce unreliable readings that are inadmissible in court.

 As top DWI lawyers, we understand the complex laws that apply in different types of intoxication cases, and we know how to investigate and prepare each case accordingly.
 We have obtained favorable outcomes for many defendants charged with DWI, including professionals for whom discretion is critical, as well as in intoxication manslaughter cases.
 Here are some of our success stories: